Large random intersection graphs inside the critical window and triangle counts: Proof of the main results

 \subsection{Poisson approximation: Proof of Proposition~\ref{prop: tv}}

 Let us recall that for two probability measures $\mu$ and $\nu$ supported on $\R$, $\dTV(\mu, \nu)<\epsilon$ if and only if we can find a random vector $(X, Y)$ with $X\sim\mu$ and $Y\sim\nu$ satisfying $\mathbb P(X\ne Y)<\epsilon$.
 We will refer to the vector $(X, Y)$ as an {\it (optimal) coupling} of $\mu$ and $\nu$.
 Here we prove Proposition~\ref{prop: tv} by finding an appropriate coupling between the distributions of random walks.
-We start with a well-known total variation bound between Binomial and Poisson distributions (\cite{Cam60}):
+We start with a well-known total variation bound between Binomial and Poisson distributions (see for instance Theorem 2 in \cite{Cam60}):

 Since the sum of two independent Poisson variables also follows a Poisson distribution, we also have

 Since $X\n_{1}$ (resp.~$\check X\n_{1}$) follows a Binom$(m, p)$ (resp.~Poisson$(mp)$) distribution, the previous bound implies that we can find two random variables $\rX^{n}_{1}, \check\rX^{n}_{1}$ satisfying $\rX^{n}_{1}\eqd X\n_{1}$, $\check\rX^{n}_{1}\eqd \check X\n_{1}$ and $\mathbb P(\rX\n_{1}\ne \check\rX\n_{1}) \le mp^{2}$.
 From now on, instead of introducing a set of new random variables that realises the optimal coupling, we will simply say that there is a coupling so that $\mathbb P(X\n_{1}\ne \check X\n_{1})\le mp^{2}$.
 As we are interested in the distributions of $X\n_{k}$ and $\check X\n_{k}$ rather than the random variables themselves, we believe this abuse of notation would not lead to confusion.